arteezy/themer/README.md

 The algorithm will analyze the frequency of words from a given text.
 Then it will fetch these words from the dictionary.
 The dictionary is built using Data Mining methods based on data from [Yandex.Catalog](http://catalog.yandex.ru/) web-service.

 ## Technologies used
+Technology stack is pretty minimal, as lightweight as possible.
+It's almost entirely bare Java:

 * Java
 * Jetty
+* JDBC
 * PostgreSQL
 * Maven

 ## Running the application

-The application can be built with Maven.
+The application is built with Maven.

-First build with:
+Let Maven do the work:

     mvn clean install

-Then run it with:
+Then run it:

     java -cp target/classes:target/dependency/* com.art.themer.Main

 ## Deploying

 The project is ready to deploy on [Heroku](http://www.heroku.com/) via git.
+Just create heroku app, set-up git and push this repo as is.